huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

 * `anti_affinity` - (Optional, Bool, ForceNew) Specifies whether to enable anti-affinity.
 This field is valid only when `res_tenant` is set to **true**.
 Changing this will create a new instance.

+* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the WAF dedicated instance.

+  Changing this will create a new instance.

 ## Attribute Reference

 The following attributes are exported: